Diagnosing and Mitigating Sycophancy and Skepticism in LLM Causal Judgment: RCA Implementation Details

 where $e_t = 1 - \mathbb{I}[v_t = \textsc{Pass}]$ and $v_t$ is the Judge verdict.
-Intuitively, $K_p$ triggers immediate correction on failure (for example, persona shift), $K_i$ triggers strategy escalation after persistent failures, and $K_d$ dampens oscillatory behavior by emphasizing consistency across retries.
+Intuitively, $K_p$ triggers immediate correction on failure (e.g., persona shift to $\Sigma_1$), $K_i$ triggers strategy escalation after persistent failures (S0$\to$S1$\to$S2), and $K_d$ dampens oscillatory behavior by emphasizing consistency across retries.